My House My Castle

 My House My Castle is a New Zealand television reality show that helped New Zealand homeowners sort out issues related to their homes such as real estate agents and financing.

-Also, a room is renovated each week and each episode ends with a finalist in the "Castle of the Year Competition".
+Also, a room was renovated each week and each episode ends with a finalist in the "Castle of the Year Competition".
 It aired on Monday nights at 8 pm on TV2.